kabomi/supply-chain-app/README.md

 `docker run -d -p 3000:3000 supply-chain-app-server:latest`

 ### Client Dockerfile
-A docker image for the client can be built using this command:
+A docker image for the client can be built using these commands:
+`npm run build:client`
 `docker build -t supply-chain-client -f client/Dockerfile .`

 A container with the production files can be run on PORT 5100 like this: